vanling/docs/configuration/users-roles-permissions/users.md

 	<source src="https://cdn.directus.io/" type="video/mp4" />
 </video>

-To add an existing user to the role list, follow these steps.
+To assign a role to an existing user, follow these steps.

 1. Navigate to **Settings > Roles & Permissions > [Role]**.
 2. Under the **Users in Role** section, click <span mi btn muted>playlist_add</span> and a drawer will open.
 3. Select users as desired.
-4. Click <span mi btn>check</span> to confirm and the drawer will close.\
+4. Click <span mi btn>check</span> to confirm and the drawer will close.
 The added user(s) will now be visible under **Users in Role**.
 5. Click <span mi btn>check</span> in the page header to confirm.

 ## Create a User